(The photo above is from our honeymoon … 10 years ago)

 No, it wasn’t an overnight success and we were basically working from 9am to 9pm every day and then continuing at home.
 It was our life.

-And, after 10 years of slaving away achieving constant growth (without ever having a salesperson), we got to the point where we can now retire.
+And, after 10 years of slaving away achieving constant growth (without ever having a salesperson), we got to the point where we can now pretty much retire.

 Why not continue?